 SEAN: Picturebox debut their new line of ’10-cent manga’, which seems to pick up various influential old-school titles, Yes, Tezuka is coming in the fall, but first we have Shigeru Sugiura, who was almost as influential but is criminally underrepresented outside Japan.
 His Last of the Mohicans came out in 1953, though I believe this hardcover release is from his 1970s redraw/touch-up of that.
 This is not a straight-up adaptation, though.
 Surreal is the word of the day.
 Highly anticipated.

 MICHELLE: Huh.
 Interesting.

-MELINDA: I’m definitely interested in this, though with the slightest concern over my ability to fully appreciate it.
+MJ: I’m definitely interested in this, though with the slightest concern over my ability to fully appreciate it.
 But I have high hopes!

 ANNA: This sounds off the beaten path and very interesting.
 I’m always glad when something unconventional gets released, and old-school manga is something that we’ve not seen as much of over here as I would like.

 SEAN: And in case you really wanted Tezuka, Vertical has the sequel to Princess Knight, Twin Knights.
 This came out in 1958, 5 years before the Princess Knight we saw over here, which was a redone version of the original Princess Knight from 1954, of which this is a direct sequel.
 If that made sense to you, congratulations, you are a Tezuka fanboy.
 This should be light, frothy adventure fun.

 MICHELLE: Maybe it will be missing the elements of Princess Knight that kinda made me mad.

 ANNA: Looking forward to this!